Recent advances for quantum classifiers: Experimental progress

 For the experimental advances in quantum classifiers utilizing kernel methods, several works have been done in recent years \cite{Schuld2017Implementing,Blank2020Quantum,Havlicek2019Supervised,Bartkiewicz2020Experimental}.
 For instance, the distance-based quantum classifier mentioned above has been experimentally demonstrated on the superconducting platform of IBM Quantum Experience \cite{Schuld2017Implementing}.
 This experiment achieves the classification of the Iris dataset \cite{Fisher1936Use} using four non-error-corrected superconducting qubits.
-It is worthwhile to mention that, although the simulation results are close to the theoretical predictions, the experimental results deviate far from them due to the lack of error correction.
+It is worthwhile to mention that, although the numerical simulation results are close to the theoretical predictions, the experimental results deviate far from them due to the lack of error correction.

-In addition, the quantum devices can be used to estimate the kernel functions and the results can be fed to classical computers to do the rest of the training \cite{Schuld2019Quantum,Havlicek2019Supervised}.
+In addition, the quantum devices can be used to estimate the kernel functions and the results can be fed to classical computers to do the rest of the training \cite{Schuld2019Quantum,Havlicek2019Supervised,Bartkiewicz2020Experimental,Peters2021Machine,Haug2021Largescale}.
 This idea is attractive especially for the stage of noisy intermediate-scale quantum (NISQ) devices, where the quantum technologies are not advanced enough and the cooperation with the classical computers might be helpful.
-This hybrid approach has been experimentally demonstrated on both superconducting \cite{Havlicek2019Supervised} and optical \cite{Bartkiewicz2020Experimental} platforms.
-The results show that classical computers can indeed achieve decent performance by utilizing the kernel matrices evaluated from quantum devices.
+This hybrid approach has been experimentally demonstrated on both superconducting \cite{Havlicek2019Supervised,Peters2021Machine,Haug2021Largescale} and optical \cite{Bartkiewicz2020Experimental} platforms.
+These results show that classical computers can indeed achieve decent performance by utilizing the kernel matrices evaluated from quantum devices.
+In a more recent work, Ref. \cite{Haug2021Largescale} has utilized the measure of quantum kernels using randomized measurements \cite{Elben2019Statistical,Elben2020CrossPlatform,Zhu2021CrossPlatform}, which is capable of handling large datasets with a quadratic speedup.
+Moreover, the data in this work is encoded into parameterized quantum circuits, and the expressive power of the encoding strategy has a theoretical guarantee \cite{Haug2021Capacity}.
+After the kernel estimation, the kernel can be further processed by classical SVMs.
+This setting has been successfully applied to demonstrate the classification of the $36$ and $64$ dimensional handwritten digit datasets on the IBM quantum computer with error mitigation techniques, while other methods such as the swap test \cite{Buhrman2001Quantum} and the inversion test \cite{Havlicek2019Supervised} may take much longer time due to the quadratic scaling with the dataset size.